airborne-commando/Crow/README.md

             "filter": "cat=social"
         }

 As for the instagram session ID; I'd probably recommend using a fake instagram account if you can that way you don't get locked out of your main.
-But you may be already aware of that.
+However you may be already aware of that.